-Kelley School of Business A200 Foundations
+Kelly School of Business A200 Foundations of Accounting

-of Accounting

 Natural Sciences (6 credits).
 This area allows for a choice of courses treating the "natural" phenomena of the world according to models of scientific thought.
-The 6 credits are to be selected from at least two of the following subjects: Astronomy physiology and zoology)
+The 6 credits are to be selected from at least two of the following subjects:

+Astronomy

-Biology (including anatomy, botany, microbiology,
+Biology (including anatomy, botany, microbiology, physiology and zoology)